mkobuolys/flutter-design-patterns/assets/markdown/composite.md

 ### File

 A concrete implementation of the _IFile_ interface which matches the _leaf_ class in the Composite design pattern.
-In _File_ class, _getSize()_ method simply returns the file size, _render()_ - returns file's UI widget which is used in the example screen.
+In the _File_ class, the _getSize()_ method simply returns the file size, and _render()_ - returns file's UI widget which is used in the example screen.

 ```
 base class File extends StatelessWidget implements IFile {